 Dry eye occurs when tears aren’t able to provide adequate moisture.
 To be more specific, it is a collection of symptoms caused by an imbalance in the quantity or quality of lubrication tears.
 These symptoms can include dry, red, gritty, and even watery eyes.

-Often, dry eye sufferers report the feeling of something foreign in the eye, eye strain, fluctuating vision or that eyes feel better closed.
+Often, dry eye sufferers report the feeling of something foreign in the eye, eye strain, fluctuating vision, or that eyes feel better closed.
 Often none of these symptoms are reported but there are complaints of unexplained poor night driving vision or computer vision issues.
 Luckily, the majority of health insurance companies cover treatment and office visits.

 As odd as it sounds, many dry eye sufferers can experience “wet eyes” because the tear glands overcompensate with reflex tears due to irritation.
-The moisture level of the eye is maintained by a balance of lubrication tear production, lid oil and mucous.
+The moisture level of the eye is maintained by a balance of lubrication tear production, lid oil, and mucous.
 Natural tear loss occurs by drainage into openings in the eyelids and evaporation.
-When this balance is not sustained, dry spots appear on the surface of the eye and causes irritation and irregular vision.
+When this balance is not sustained, dry spots appear on the surface of the eye.
+This can cause irritation and irregular vision.
 If these dry spots persist, an infection can develop in the eye.
 A lack of sufficient lubrication tears can frequently cause or worsen eye allergy symptoms.

 There are many causes of dry eye.
-Some medications like antihistamines and medications for birth control, high blood pressure, and anxiety disorders can cause or increase signs of dry eye.
+Some medications like antihistamines and medications for birth control, high blood pressure, and anxiety disorders can be aggravators.
 Environmental conditions such as low humidity and moving air currents can also aggravate these symptoms.
 One of the most common offenders is computer use.
 However, these are just some of the reasons people develop dry eyes.